 Closely monitoring concrete temperatures is critical for ensuring proper strength development of concrete structures and concrete sustainability regardless of their application or size.
-However, when it comes to mass concrete structures, temperature differentials also need to be considered due to the risk of a large difference between the relatively hot internal temperature and cool surface temperature.
-If a too-large temperature differential occurs, the surface of mass concrete will start cracking, which is detrimental to its durability and the length of its service life.
+However, when it comes to mass concrete structures, we need to consider temperature differentials due to the risk of a large difference between the relatively hot internal temperature and cool surface temperature.
+If a too-large temperature differential occurs, the surface of mass concrete will start cracking.
+This is detrimental to its durability and the length of its service life.

-It’s important to note that smaller structures may also be categorized as mass concrete depending on several factors, such as type and quantity of cement, volume to surface ratio of the concrete, weather conditions, concrete placing temperatures, degree of restraints to volume changes, and the effect of thermal cracking on function, durability and appearance.
+It’s important to note that smaller structures may also be categorized as mass concrete depending on several factors.
+This includes: type and quantity of cement, volume to surface ratio of the concrete, weather conditions, concrete placing temperatures, degree of restraints to volume changes, and the effect of thermal cracking on function, durability and appearance.

 Why Is It Important to Monitor Mass Concrete Temperature?

 In order to ensure that mass concrete properly cures to reach adequate strength, it must be poured when the ambient temperature is between 50-60 °F (10-16 °C).
-If the temperature is too low, the chemical reactions that strengthen the concrete slow down significantly and, at a certain point, come to a complete stop.
-If the temperature is too high, it will cause the concrete to have high early strength development but consequently gain less strength in the later stages, resulting in lower overall durability of the structure.
+If the temperature is too low, the chemical reactions that strengthen the concrete slow down significantly.
+At a certain point, it will come to a complete stop.
+If the temperature is too high, it will cause the concrete to have high early strength development.
+However, it will consequently gain less strength in the later stages.
+This results in lower overall durability of the structure.

 How Do Temperature Differentials Affect Mass Concrete?

 As concrete hydrates and hardens, it generates heat.
-When constructing mass concrete structures, significant tensile stresses and strains are likely to develop due to the difference between the structure’s core temperature and surface temperature (this difference is known as the temperature differential).
+When constructing mass concrete structures, significant tensile stresses and strains are likely to develop.
+This is due to the difference between the structure’s core temperature and surface temperature (which is known as the temperature differential).
 These stresses occur because the volume of the warmer concrete expands while the cooler concrete contracts.

 The likelihood of thermal cracking increases as the inner core of the mass concrete continues to heat (hydration) while the outer surface of the concrete cools (heat dissipation).
 This is exacerbated by extreme cold weather, which quickly cools the outer surface of the concrete, but does not reach the inner core.